Research: Alex works on the evolutionary genetics of a variety

 Brittany worked in the lab for two years, first as an

 undergraduate and then as a research assistant.
-With Tom she worked
+She worked on

-on genetic variation in lodgepole pine and with Alex she completed
+genetic variation in lodgepole pine and completed two projects on

 Ph.D. student, Molecular and Cellular Life Sciences